eugen0329/vim-esearch/README.md

 Type `<leader>ff` and insert a search pattern (usually \<leader\> is `\`).
 Use `s`, `v` and `t` buttons to open file under the cursor in split, vertical split and in tab accordingly.
 Use `shift` along with s, v and t buttons to open a file silently.
+Press `shift-r` to reload currrent results.

 To switch between case-sensitive/insensitive, whole-word-match and regex/literal pattern in command line use `ctrl-s ctrl-c`, `ctrl-s ctrl-w` or `ctrl-s ctrl-r` (mnemonics is **S**et **R**egex,